 These protests were part of a broader nationwide activist movement against major freeway construction projects that emerged during the 1960s, commonly called the Freeway Revolts.
 Citizens concerned with the negative impact such projects would have upon the quality of urban life organized to stop such projects in several major U.S. cities, including New Orleans, Boston, San Francisco, Los Angeles, Cleveland, Baltimore, Washington, D.C., and, last but not least, Seattle.

 Unlike the earlier, much less passionate opposition to I-5’s location through Seattle, these protests were eventually successful, benefiting greatly from the local environmental movement that had recently emerged circa 1969.
 Wisely recognizing grassroots pressure, Seattle Mayor Wes Uhlman and the Seattle City Council effectively abandoned the R. H. Thomson Expressway in June 1970 and submitted the project to a referendum.
 That referendum was finally presented to Seattle voters in a special election on February 8, 1972.
-It passed dramatically by a two-to-one margin, thus revoking authorization for $11.1 million in bonds for the project.
+It passed overwhelmingly by a two-to-one margin, thus revoking authorization for $11.1 million in bonds for the project.

 Construction of the Thomson Expressway was already in the starting stages when it was canceled, whence the “ramps to nowhere” that still today remain in the northern end of the Arboretum, making a most curious local landmark — as well as a lasting testament to the power of grassroots citizen activism.